For school aged children

 What is next?

 - Download guidelines and gorms below, and print them

 - Register and call the Sacrament Program Coordinator for a meeting, to ensure your family understands the program and how it runs and for the coordinator to be aware of any special needs or resources your family may require in order to participate in the program.

 - Bring the following items with you for the interview

 - Registration Form and Consent Form, filled in as much as possible.

 - Copy of Baptism Certificate, wherever possible.
 If your children were baptised within the Adelaide Cathedral Parish, please click here to obtain a copy of your Baptism Certificate.

 - Wherever possible bring the payment / Cash / Cheque / Credit Card.

 Registration for Family Parish Sacrament Program

-Parents wishing to enrol their child in the Family Parish Sacrament Program can contact the Pastoral Associate, Debbie Ripley, click here for details.
+Parents wishing to enrol their child into the Sacramental Program to contact Sacramental Coordinator, click here for details.